maim-lain/fourelements/book-2/lovescenes.md

 #### Lia scenes:
 - Complete the quest: Find a disguise
+- If you let her go free:
     - Go to the armory and from the gifts buy a cucumber and banana
     - Go to the alleys during the day
+- If you sent her to prison she will have different scenes

 <br>